ouchitaikoproject/OuchiTaikoProject/README.md

 - When switching between soft and aggressive playing styles
 - After any hardware modifications

-💡 **Pro Tip:** You can mix Taiko-Tune with manual adjustments - let Taiko-Tune set the baseline, then fine-tune individual pads ±10-20 points if desired.
+💡 **Pro Tip:** You can mix Auto Calibrate with manual adjustments - let Auto Calibrate set the baseline, then fine-tune individual pads ±10-20 points if desired.

 ---